 Learn this ancient Japanese cultural art of flower design, known as ikebana.
 Ikebana has a thousand-year history.
 It is embedded with symbolism and philosophical ideas expressed through the beauty of plant and flower materials.
 It is the most well-known Japanese art form together with the tea ceremony.
 You will start with basic design concepts and progress to intermediate and advanced levels.
 Each class meeting will start with a lecture and demonstration by the instructor.
 You will then work on your design.
 The instructor will give critics and recommendations on your work.
 A beautiful ikebana arrangement will emerge that you can enjoy in your home for the week.

 Materials will be discussed at the first class meeting.
 Bring a Pyrex baking dish, garden pruner and a heavy pin frog, or chose to invest around $150 in a one-time cost of supplies.
 These include two ceramic containers, a pair of ikebana scissors (hasami) and a large pin frog (kenzan) (see picture).
 All these can be ordered at wholesale prices from the instructor.
 The containers are commissioned from a ceramic artist.
 This equipment will be used for years as you continue to move to higher levels.
-Fresh material cost is $15/meeting, $120 for the fall session.
+Fresh material cost is $15/meeting, $120 for the eight-week session.
 Material required are branches, form flowers, and some greens.
 These will be provided by the instructor or you can bring your own.
-Email the instructor for instructions on what are the appropriate material you can use. $30 textbook recommended but not required.
+Email the instructor for instructions on what are the appropriate material you can use.
+Textbook $30 recommended but not required.

 Ikebana supplies dimensions: